matrix-org/matrix-spec-proposals/proposals/2732-olm-fallback-keys.md

-# MSCxxxx: Olm fallback keys
+# MSC2732: Olm fallback keys

 Olm uses a set of one-time keys when initializing a session between two
 devices: Alice uploads one-time keys to her homeserver, and Bob claims one of